-During lockdown whilst everyone else has been renovating or getting fit I have been reading, a lot!
+During lockdown whilst everyone else has been renovating or getting fit, in between home schooling I have been reading, a lot!
 I have actually read some of the best books during this period.
 My friends always come to me when they need book recommendations so I have been making a conscious effort to write some more book reviews.
 There are so many amazing reads out there.
 Some books have gripped me and other have made me sob.

 If you need some help choosing a new book, here are a selection of the best books that I’ve read in 2020.